dhenryopen/FRC-2016/Robolog/server/README.md

 * 4.0GB (4096MB) of RAM
 * 10GB of disk space (minimum).
 Each Robolog telemetry file will use between 2MB-3MB of space (uncompressed).

-The installation will use CKAN 2.5.1 and Python 2.7.6.
+The guide assumes the use of CKAN 2.5.1 and Python 2.7.6.

 ## Create an Ubuntu server using your own hardware or a hosted VM

 If you've never installed Ubuntu, consider following the [Ubuntu Installation Tutorial for FRC](Ubuntu Installation Tutorial for FRC.md).
-This tutorial will guide you through the installation of Oracle VirtualBox and Ubuntu Desktop 14.04 LTS.
+That tutorial will guide you through the installation of Oracle VirtualBox and Ubuntu Desktop 14.04 LTS.

 ## Make the server accessible to external clients (optional)